near/nearcore/docs/architecture/how/cross-shard.md

 ## 3. Gas refund.

-When shard 1 processes the receipt above, it is then ready to refund the unused gas to the original account (shard0).
+When shard 1 processes the receipt above, it is then ready to refund the unused gas to the original account (``shard0``).
 So it also creates the receipt, and puts it inside the chunk.
-This time it is in shard1 (as that's where it was executed).
+This time it is in shard 1 (as that's where it was executed).

 ```
 Chunk: Ok(